jkalis-MS/CodeOptimizationsSampleApp/README.md

 ## 1. Publishing the app
 Feel free to use the IDE of your choice.
 Below is a detailed description for Visual Studio.

 1.1.
 Clone this repo in VS
 1.2.
 Open the project
 1.3.
 Right-click the app "**Store**" in solutio explorer and select "**Publish...**"
 1.4.
-In the Publish dialog choose **Azure**, then Azure **App Service (Windows)** 1.5.
-Choose a subscription of your choice, then either select an existing App Service or create new 1.6.
-Once ready, press **Finish** to publish the app
+In the Publish dialog choose **Azure**, then Azure **App Service (Windows)**
+1.5.
+Choose a subscription of your choice, then either select an existing App Service or create new
+1.6.
+Once ready, press **Finish** to create publish profile 1.7.
+Close the dialog and press **Publish**

+Once published and the app is started a browser window opens with the home page "Hello World!" and version of the app.